luka1199/Leaflet.AnimatedSearchBox/README.md

 searchbox.offButton(event, handler);

 // Adds a listener function (handler) to a particular DOM event (event)
-// of the drop-down list
+// of the autocomplete list
-searchbox.onDropDown(event, handler);
+searchbox.onAutocomplete(event, handler);

 // Removes a previously added listener function (handler) of a particular DOM event (event)
-// from the drop-down list
+// from the autocomplete list
-searchbox.offDropDown(event, handler);
+searchbox.offAutocomplete(event, handler);

 ```

 ## Planned features

-- More drop-down features
+- More autocomplete features
 - Support for npm etc.